A named Graft from a directory

 Command reference

-# A directory from a repo
+# A named Graft from a directory

-regraft add owner/repo/tree/main/src/components lib/components
+regraft add owner/repo/tree/main/src/components lib/components --name components

 # A single file

-regraft add owner/repo/blob/main/src/utils.ts
+regraft add owner/repo/blob/main/src/utils.ts --name utils

-regraft add owner/repo/tree/main/src/utils lib/utils --adopt
+regraft add owner/repo/tree/main/src/utils lib/utils --name utils --adopt

 Accepted source forms